handley-lab/anesthetic/docs/source/samples.rst

-While MCMC explores effectively only the posterior bulk, nested sampling explores the full parameter space, allowing us to calculate and plot not only the posterior distribution, but also the prior distribution, which you can get with the :meth:`anesthetic.samples.NestedSamples.prior` method:
+While MCMC explores effectively only the posterior bulk, nested sampling explores the full parameter space, allowing us to calculate and plot not only the posterior distribution, but also the prior distribution, which you can get with the :meth:`anesthetic.core.NestedSamples.prior` method:

 .. plot:: :context: close-figs